Twin Stroller Guide

 Cons Of A Tandem Stroller:

 There are a few models to choose from in an array of colors from this popular manufacturer.
-Pictured below is their famous Graco DuoGlider LXI Stroller It’s one of the best all-around tandem strollers.
+Shown in the video above is their famous Graco DuoGlider Double Stroller. it's one of the best all-around tandem strollers for the price.
 It features stadium style seating, giving the child in back a better view.
-With a well-designed fold-up mechanism, extra large storage basket, and the ability to hold two infant car seats at the same time (Graco SnugRide with EPS or Graco SafeSeat),it is ideal for twins.
-Not to mention it’s reasonably priced at under $200.
+With a well-designed fold-up mechanism, extra large storage basket, and the ability to hold two infant car seats at the same time (Graco SnugRide with EPS or Graco SafeSeat), it is ideal for twins.
+Not to mention it's reasonably priced at under $200.

 The second type of double stroller is usually called a “side-by-side”.
 Both children face forward and sit directly next to each other.
 They are wider, of course, than a tandem, but essentially the same length as a single stroller from front to back.